efratbyy/MARKET_BH/server/README.md

 ### Request

-- You will need to provide a token to get an answer from this api
+- You will need to provide a token to get an response from this api
-- You will need to be the registered user or Admin type user to get an answer from this api
+- You will need to be the registered user or Admin type user to get an response from this api

 #### API for Updating User information